+Note that if we interpret our category $\Spl{\mathbf{m},\boldsymbol{\epsilon}}{N}$ as factorization homology with marked points as in \cref{rem:skein-algebra}, then this is just the action of the mapping class group of the marked surface on this factorization homology.

-In fact, this action is most naturally thought of as an action of framed braids, where we have the option of adding any number of twists to each strand of the braid.
-This has the effect of just multiplying each diagram by a power of $g\ourmu_i^{-2}$, but is useful for bookkeeping purposes.
+In fact, this action is most naturally viewed as an action of framed braids, where we may add any number of twists to each strand.
+This simply multiplies each diagram by a power of $-g\ourmu_i^{-2}$, but it is useful for bookkeeping.

 Similarly, while we cannot define a duality between heavy strands like we can between light strands with labels $k^{\pm}$, an important shadow of this structure exists in the form of modules over the category $\Spidm{\mathbf{m},\boldsymbol{\epsilon}}{N}$.